raul23/clustering-text/README.rst

 |

-Warning message when a text conversion fails (e.g. the ebook is formed of images):
+Warning message shown when a text conversion fails (e.g. the ebook is formed of images):

 .. raw:: html